feddelegrand7/mini007/README.md

 create a process where multiple specialized agents help each other sequentially in order to execute a task.

-> 🚧 A companion website is built with Quarto — run `quarto render` and
-> browse `docs/index.html` to view examples interactively.

 `mini007` provides two types of agents:

 - A normal `Agent` containing a name and an instruction,